They leave out vital details like researching and developing program ideas.

 You wouldn't want your mechanic guessing how to fix your car.
 Or your surgeon taking advice instead of getting real training on how to do your surgery.
 I have personally started or been instrumental in the start-up of five nonprofits as a founding employee, consultant or volunteer.
 I am now consulting start-up charities full-time.
 My graduate degree is in nonprofit planning and administration.
 I am a licensed consultant in my state and I am a trainer with my state center for nonprofits.

+What this means is that despite excellent intentions, most charities stall after they are formed.
 A charity is not "started" until you have a formed, organized and operating Board of Directors.
 It is not "started" until it is funded and providing programs.
 However, you can get your program fully formed, organized, funded, and "started" by serving your community sooner than you think, AND you can do it and still get a good night's sleep.
 Thrive South can do this with you.

 Or, you can keep searching the Internet with your questions, looking for the next step, wondering when you'll really get started and wondering if you'll make a difference when you do.

 Take a moment and visualize our six phases of start-up.
 There are several steps and activities that bring you closer to success in each phase.
 Many parts of the phases overlap.
 Some people want to jump ahead and start a quick and easy business.
 That's generally not possible with charities because the intent is to serve the public.
 Accountability, compliance, and sustainability are all expected and required pieces of the business plan.
 If you want to start a business quickly without all these steps, then let's talk about forming a for-profit corporation, partnership, or LLC.

 Our training program is designed for the community-minded individual who is moved to make a difference.
 We will teach you the important aspects of starting a life-changing charity and give you a strong foundation.